 After this very first raid it was already time for dinner, so we headed for a peculiar place.
 As you read in Part 2, my son was seeking revenge after being denied the Cat Cafe, and so we headed for a Maid one, actually called … Maid Dreaming.

-Maid Cafes are family fun and the girls entertains you with various games and activities.
-You can also dress up like a maid yourself, but I honestly skipped that part ….
-Even the food in Akihabara follows specific themes, and the plates we’ve been served there were all moe and kawaii style….
+Maid Cafes are family fun and the girls entertain you with various games and activities.
+You can also dress up like a maid yourself, but I honestly skipped that part… Even the food in Akihabara follows specific themes, and the plates we’ve been served there were all moe and kawaii style…

 Maids will also decorate your food with a word (or phrase) of your choice…

 During the following days the drill was pretty much the same: first, raid on any possible store in search of games, figurines and such; second: deserved rest in a restaurant of choice.
-It’s needless to say that if the first restaurant was the Maid Dreaming, the second one was the Gundam Cafe ….
-Gundam is another one of those Japanese products that became a worldwide icon.
-This reputation is very well deserves, since this space saga of the ’80 is one of the most realistic and intense of the entire Japan animation (IMHO).
+It’s needless to say that if the first restaurant was the Maid Dreaming, the second one was the Gundam Cafe… Gundam is another one of those Japanese products that became a worldwide icon.
+This reputation is very well deserved, since this space saga of the ’80 is one of the most realistic and intense of the entire Japan animation (IMHO).
 Here in Italy other robots are very well known and extremely loved.
-Basically all the robots invented by Sensei Go Nagai (Mazinger, Grendizer, Kotetsu Jeeg and such) are very popular even today, mostly because they were the first japanese products that hit our peninsula.
-Don’t get me wrong: Go Nagai really is one of my all-times favourite mangaka, nonetheless his production mostly depicts invading aliens or returning ancient Earth populations.
-Such scenario, albeit intriguing, is purely fictitiuos whilst Gundam is based on a story that, although at the moment still distant in time, could realistically be around the corner in a not too distant future.
+Basically, all the robots invented by Sensei Go Nagai (Mazinger, Grendizer, Kotetsu Jeeg and such) are very popular even today, mostly because they were the first Japanese products that hit our peninsula.
+Don’t get me wrong: Go Nagai really is one of my all-time favourite mangakas, nonetheless, his production mostly depicts invading aliens or returning ancient Earth populations.
+Such scenario, albeit intriguing, is purely fictitious whilst Gundam is based on a story that, although at the moment still distant in time, could realistically be around the corner in a not too distant future.

 “retro toys” shops, filled with action figures of past (and present) tokusatsu series, like Ultraman, Kamen Rider, Godzilla, Gamera and all the likes.

-I actually did not buy many comics or figurines, but the one I found were invaluable to me.
+I actually did not buy many comics or figurines, but the one I found was invaluable to me.
 Nowadays all the specialized stores are literally overloaded with stuff about Pokemon, Yo-Kay Watch, One Piece and others, but this beauty is pretty rare and I got it for only 500Yens (4 Euros).
-Of course it is Kyashan (キャシャーン) from Tatsunoko, and you know I love it …
+Of course, it is Kyashan (キャシャーン) from Tatsunoko, and you know I love it …

 Here are other figurines I got: the first one was priced 800Yen while Ultraman came actually out from a Capsule Toy dispenser and I got it for 300Yen (roughly 2,50Eu).